아쿠레이리 여행 가이드

 The city boasts the world's northernmost botanical gardens which are located close to the swimming pool which is worth a visit.

-Akureyrarkirkja church sits in a prized position halfway up the hill upon which most of the city is built.
+Akureyrarkirkja church sits in a prized position halfway up the hill upon which most of the town is built.
 It was completed in 1940 and was designed by one of Iceland's most famous architects, Guðjón Samúelsson, who also was also responsible for arguably Iceland's most famous church, Hallgrímskirkja in Reykjavík.